ddrieck/golden-hour/README.md

 1. Create a Bluesky account.
     - It is recommended to use a name like "goldenhourXYZ", where XYZ is airport code or abbrevation for your city.
 2. No seperate developer console or app configuration is needed at this time.
-Bluesky is built on the [atproto libraries].
-There is a python library available of [`PyPi`][pypi]
+Bluesky is built on the [atproto libraries][atproto].
+There is a python library available of [PyPi][pypi]

 [atproto]: https://docs.bsky.app/docs/get-started
 [pypi]: https://pypi.org/project/atproto/

 ##### Open Weather *(optional)*
-[`Open Weather`][openweather] is used to get weather information and post the weather and forecast at the location of the timelapse.
+[Open Weather][openweather] is used to get weather information and post the weather and forecast at the location of the timelapse.
 Their free account should more than sufficient to run Golden Hour code.

 [openweather]: https://openweathermap.org/api